destinymalone/head-first-java-cliffsnotes-example/chapter-4-methods-use-instance-variables-how-objects-behave/README.md

 #### Each lesson within chapter 4 is completed and explained in order

-## Remeber: a class describes what an object knows and what an object does
+## Remember: a class describes what an object knows and what an object does

 As I told you before, a class is the blueprint for an object.
 When writing a class, you're describing how the JVM should make an object of that type.
 You already know that every object of that type can have different instance variable values.